Are Deep-State Leakers Defending Democracy or Corroding It?

 Even if there’s no grand conspiracy, there are any number of potential individual culprits.
 There have also been a stream of stories about frustration, demoralization, and fear within the federal workforce.

 Central to the Flynn story is Sally Yates, a career prosecutor who became a high-ranking Justice Department official in the Obama administration.
 She became acting attorney general after Trump’s inauguration.
 Yates informed the White House counsel in late January that Flynn was not telling the truth when he claimed he had not discussed sanctions against Russia with that country’s ambassador, and that the Justice Department was concerned that he was vulnerable to blackmail.
-A few days later, Yates said Justice would not enforce Trump’s executive order on immigration, and she was fired.
+A few days later, Yates said Justice would not defend Trump’s executive order on immigration, and she was fired.
 That means Yates loyalists might have an incentive to leak damaging information.

 And Trump has waged a months-long campaign against the intelligence community.
 During the campaign, he repeatedly rejected the consensus assessment that Russia had hacked the Democratic National Committee and Clinton campaign chair John Podesta in order to interfere with the election, only in January saying he accepted that conclusion.
 The day after his inauguration, Trump went to the CIA, where he sought to bury the hatchet.
 “I am so behind you,” Trump said.
 “There is nobody that feels stronger about the intelligence community and the CIA than Donald Trump.”
 In his tweets Wednesday, he notably did not mention the CIA, but his feud with the intelligence community is apparently back in action.